cscart/docs/en/upgrade/possible_upgrade_issues.rst

 .. warning::

-    This article is intended for server administrators.
+    This article is intended for experienced users with system administration skills.
 If you can't solve the problem by yourself, please contact `CS-Cart's technical support <https://helpdesk.cs-cart.com>`_.

 .. contents::
    :local: